Regulation

 Personal reliability:

-• No criminal convictions (especially in the areas of white-collar crime, property crimes, money laundering)
+• No criminal convictions (especially in the area of white-collar crime, property crimes, money laundering)

 • No pending criminal proceedings